ArmedPirate/CollaborationRaces/Races of the Jungle.md

 ***Natural Studies.*** You are proficient in your choice of one of the following skills: Aracana, History, and Nature.

-***Natural Craftsman.*** You You are proficient in your choice of one of the following artisan tools: aclehmist's supplies, cartogropher's tools, and woodcarver's tools.
+***Natural Craftsman.*** You are proficient in your choice of one of the following artisan tools: aclehmist's supplies, cartogropher's tools, and woodcarver's tools.

 #### Flyers